ankitects/anki-manual/src/studying.md

 After the answer is shown, compare the answer you thought of with the answer which is shown and select any of the following button.

 - **Again**: Select this when your answer is incorrect or when you couldn't recall the answer.
 If your answer is partially correct, you should be strict with yourself: if it counts as a fail in a real-life context outside of Anki, then it counts as a fail in Anki as well.
-You'll typically use this button about 5-20% of the time. **Keyboard Shortcut**: <kbd>1</kbd>
+You'll typically use this button about 5-20% of the time.

+  Keyboard Shortcut: <kbd>1</kbd>

-- **Hard**: Select this button when your answer is correct, but you had doubts about it or it took a long time to recall. **Keyboard Shortcut**: <kbd>2</kbd>
+- **Hard**: Select this button when your answer is correct, but you had doubts about it or it took a long time to recall.

+  Keyboard Shortcut: <kbd>2</kbd>

 - **Good**: Select this when your answer is correct, but it took some mental effort to recall it.
 When Anki is used properly, this should be the most commonly used button.
-You'll typically use this button about 80-95% of the time. **Keyboard Shortcut**: <kbd>3</kbd>, <kbd>Space</kbd>, <kbd>Enter</kbd>
+You'll typically use this button about 80-95% of the time.

+  Keyboard Shortcut: <kbd>3</kbd>, <kbd>Space</kbd>, <kbd>Enter</kbd>

-- **Easy**: Select this if your answer is correct and it took no mental effort to recall it. **Keyboard Shortcut**: <kbd>4</kbd>
+- **Easy**: Select this if your answer is correct and it took no mental effort to recall it.

+  Keyboard Shortcut: <kbd>4</kbd>

 If you find it hard to use four answer buttons, you can also use only **Again** and **Good** buttons.
 Use **Again** for incorrect answers and use **Good** for correct answers.